oochooo/bestprice_limit_order_rust_python_binance/README.md

 - Concurrency

 **Notes**:
-- The code has only been run `ap-northeast-1`.
+- The code has only been run on a `ap-northeast-1` machine.
-- BBO (and possibly, the open order) is updated at every tick.
+- The BBO is evaluated against the resting order (possibly canceled/resubmitted) at every tick.
 If you're doing multiple symbols simultaneously, rate limiting might be an issue.
 - Edge cases are not handled.
 Use at your own risk.

 ![Alt text](screenshot.png?raw=true "Screenshot")

-Here's an overview of the execution's flow:
+Here's an overview of the execution flow:

 ```
 +-----------------------------------------+